This is part 3 in a series about Attribution (measuring where new deals are coming from). If you’re new to attribution check out part 1 here.

 The size of the dot for the program shows it’s relative strength.
 For this month you can see that Google organic, email marketing, and speaking engagements are the most visible programs.
 You can even see some specific speaking engagements have done very well – imagine that, we can actually measure the exposure for events where organizers ask us to speak for free.
 We can easily separate the “Yes, we’ll be at the show ready to go” from the “You’ll have to cover our expenses so we don’t lose money by going to your event.”

-We run the report on a monthly basis so we can see how it changes over time.
+We run the marketing attribution analysis report on a monthly basis so we can see how it changes over time.
 The map makes it easy to decide what to test next.

 I hope you’ve found this series useful.
 Feel free to send any questions or comments along, or join me over in our Analytics for Marketers Slack group.